stephaneVercouillieBMID/slate/source/index.html.md

 Before your application can use itsme® OpenID Login and Share Data services, you must set up a project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a> to obtain credentials (`client_id`, ServiceCode, JWKSet URL and associated certificates,...), set a redirect URI, and customize the branding information that the Users see on the user-consent screen (e.g.: WYSIWYS screen) in the itsme® app.

 <aside class="notice">When creating your sandbox, you have to provide us one JWKSet URL and the associated certificate.
-It will be used by our BE for the decryption and signature verification of the JWTokens present in the OpenID Connect flow.
+It will be used by our Back-End for the decryption and signature verification of the JWTokens present in the OpenID Connect flow.
 Following requirements MUST be met:
 <ul>
  <il>Only one JWKSet URL MUST be specified.</il>
  <il>The JWKSet URL certificate MUST contain the root, the intermediate Certificate Authority and the final public certifiate.</il>